jcuadrad/melode/README.md

 🏆 Validates users through Spotify's API OAuth 2.0.
 🎹 Autocomplete and play on the app integration with Spotify API.
 💿 Integrates with Musixmatch API to find lyrics of the song you share dynamically.
-🎵 Finds curios facts about the songs through the Genius API.
+🎵 Finds curious facts about the songs through the Genius API.